 Deposits in US dollars can only be made using the wire method.

 Please note we do not accept cash, cheques, money orders or bank drafts for account funding purposes.

 How do I withdraw money from my Virtual Brokers account?

-Electronic Funds Transfer (EFT) is free and can be processed in both Canadian and US dollars.
+Electronic Funds Transfers (EFT) is are free and are only processed in Canadian dollars.
 You can transfer up to $25,000 per day from your settled funds in Virtual Brokers to your bank account on file.

 What markets can I trade on?

 We provide trading of stocks, options, mutual funds, ETFs and bonds on all major North American markets.

 What are your margin rates?